-The European Yearbook of Constitutional Law (EYCL) invites scholars from around the world to submit proposals for its 2026 issue on “Social Rights and Constitutional Justice”.
+The European Yearbook van Constitutional Law (EYCL) invites scholars from around the world to submit proposals for its 2026 issue on “Social Rights and Constitutional Justice”.
 The deadline for proposals is 1 June 2025.

 Social rights – such as the rights to housing, healthcare, education, and social security – are